joakim/kay/README.md

     thoughtful: false
     thoughts: []  -- a list

-    -- function (a named cell with only one behaviour)
+    -- function (a behaviour assigned to a property)
     think: ($thought:String) {
         thoughts (append $thought)
         Console (log $thought)
     }

-    -- behaviour
+    -- a behaviour without arguments
     (move) {
         -- call the `log` behaviour of the `Console` cell Console (log '*jumps*')

-        -- call the `move` behaviour "inherited" from `Animal` &(move 5)
+        -- call the `move` behaviour it got from `Animal` &(move 5)

+        -- update internal state
+        thoughtful (set true)

-        -- call an internal function
+        -- call the internal `think` function
         think ('Why did I just jump?')
         think ('What is my purpose?')
         think ('Why do I exist?')
     }
 }

--- create an "instance" of a rabbit
+-- create a new Rabbit cell with some properties, then freeze it
-rabbit: Rabbit (with (name 'Roger' color 'white'))
+rabbit: Rabbit (with (name 'Roger' color 'white')) (freeze)

--- call a behaviour on the "instance" rabbit (move)
+-- call the `move` behaviour on the rabbit rabbit (move)

 --> '*jumps*'